carlos8f/haredis/README.md

   ;
 ```

-...and you can use `client` as you would normally. **haredis** will automatically
+...then use `client` as you would use [node_redis](https://github.com/mranney/node_redis).
-determine which node to promote to master, and keep standby connections to
+If the master node goes down, **haredis** will automatically determine which node
-the others.
+to promote to master, and keep standby connections to the others.

 If multiple **haredis** clients are connected, a locking mechanism is implemented
 to prevent contention between failover attempts.